Gallery contains 5 images

 French and U.S. service members rehearse for the Military Parade on Bastille Day

-By Chief Mass Communication Specialist Michael McNabb Jul 13, 2017
+Photo by: Chief Mass Communication Specialist Michael McNabb

 A historic first, nearly 200 American service members will lead the Military Parade on Bastille Day, July 14, 2017, along the famous Champs-Elysées in Paris in commemoration of the U.S. entry into WWI.